home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

           "title": "Add Group",
           "description": "Some description",
           "data": {
-              "entities": "Entities",
+              "entities": "Entities"
           },
           "data_description": {
-              "entities": "The entities to add to the group", },
+              "entities": "The entities to add to the group" },
+          "sections": {
+              "additional_options": {
+                  "name": "Additional options",
+                  "description": "A description of the section",
+                  "data": {
+                      "advanced_group_option": "Advanced group option"
+                  },
+                  "data_description": {
+                      "advanced_group_option": "A very complicated option which does abc" },
+              }
+          }
       }
     }
   }